Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Model setup

 the characteristic luminosity of QPEs can be expressed as

-where with $C$ we marked the amplitude of $L_\text{char}$ that does not change significantly over time; $R_1$ is the radius of the star, and $P_\text{orb,d} = P_\text{orb}/(24\,\text{h})$ is the period of the star.
+where we use $C$ to mark the amplitude of $L_\text{char}$ that does not change significantly over time; $R_1$ is the radius of the star; and $P_\text{orb,d} = P_\text{orb}/(24\,\text{h})$ is the period of the star.
 The total emitted energy during one disk transition is estimated as

 where the viscosity parameter is $\alpha_{-1} = \alpha/0.1$.
-Both of these expressions depend on $\dot{m}$ which is generally a function of time $\dot{m} = \dot{m}(t)$.
+Both of these expressions depend on $\dot{m}$, which is generally a function of time, $\dot{m} = \dot{m}(t)$.

-In the following section, we investigate how the amplitudes of the eruptions, i.e., the peak luminosities, decline over time based on the decline in $\dot{m}$ as well as the star losing its mass due to ablation.
-In addition, we also design the scheme to construct simple artificial light curves from characteristic luminosities and timing properties.
+In the following section, we investigate how the amplitudes of the eruptions (i.e., the peak luminosities) decline over time based on the decline in $\dot{m}$ as well as the star losing its mass due to ablation.
+In addition, we also describe how we designed the scheme to construct simple artificial light curves from the characteristic luminosities and timing properties.